Rolling up and down near the highest elevation of the loop. Review and photos by Bruce on August 30, 2024.

 Exiting the parking area to begin the ride.

-Go to the western side of the parking area and look for an opening in the fence onto a cindered path.
+Go to the western side of the parking area and look for an opening in the fence onto a cindered path along the downhill side of the parking lot.
 The singletrack will divert downhill off of this cindered area heading westbound into a small grove of aspen.
 This starts you on the Bonanza Loop heading counterclockwise (as recommended).

 Descend 0.4 miles on a singletrack trail that passes through sage, low shrubs and grass, then cross Highway 222 (Pine Canyon Road) to continue across Bonanza Flat.